kuuin/famous_computer_science_quotes/data_science.md

 # Data Science Quotes

-Drucheinander
-* "The purpose of  is insight, not numbers."
-Richard Hammingcomputingcomputingcomputingdasistjetztalles einn bisschen
+* "The purpose of computing is insight, not numbers."
+Richard Hammingnumbersarenice